Christina Haack Sets the Record Straight on Why She's Not Posting Her and Ant Anstead's Son Hudson Online - E! Online

 Christina Haack is sticking to her mom's intuition.

-After celebrating Thanksgiving, the HGTV star took to Instagram and shared new family photos with her husband Josh Allen.
+After celebrating Thanksgiving, the HGTV star took to Instagram and shared new family photos with her husband Josh Hall.
 While followers could see the faces of her two children, Taylor, 12, and Brayden, 7, with ex-husband Tarek El Moussa, her youngest child's face was covered by an emoji.

 According to Christina, her 3-year-old son Hudson, who she shares with ex-husband Ant Anstead, won't be shown on social media in the near future.